cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 The only constraint we have at this time is that the sum of the strategies is 1 since they are a probability distribution, so E and F will just be vectors of 1's and e and f will $$ = 1 $$.
 In effect, this is just saying that each player has 64 strategies and should play each of those some % of the time and these %s have to add up to 1 since this is a probability distribution and probabilities always add up to 1.

-In the case of Kuhn Poker, for **step 1** we look at a best response for player 2 (strategy y) to a fixed Player 1 (strategy x) and have:
+In the case of Kuhn Poker, for **step 1** we look at a best response for Player 2 (strategy y) to a fixed Player 1 (strategy x) and have the following.
+Best response means best possible strategy for Player 2 given Player 1's fixed strategy.

 $$ \max_{y} (x^TB)y $$
+$$ \text{Such that: } Fy = f, y \geq 0 $$

+We are looking for the strategy parameters $$y$$ that maximize the payoffs for Player 2. $$x^TB** is the transpose of $$x$$ multiplied by $$B$$, so the strategy of Player 1 multiplied by the payoffs to Player 2.
+Player 2 then can choose $$y$$ to maximize his payoffs.

 $$ = \max_{y} (x^T(-A))y  $$

+We substitute $$-A$$ for $$B$$ so we only have to work with the $$A$$ matrix.

 $$ = \min_{y} (x^T(A))y $$

+We can substitute $$-A$$ with $$A$$ and change our optimization to minimizing instead of maximizing.

 $$ \text{Such that: } Fy = f, y \geq 0 $$

 In words, this is the expected value of the game from Player 2's perspective because the $$ x $$ and $$ y $$ matrices represent the probability of ending in each state of the payoff matrix and the $$ B == -A $$ value represents the payoff matrix itself.
 So Player 2 is trying to find a strategy $$ y $$ that maximizes the payoff of the game from his perspective against a fixed $$ x $$ player 1 strategy.

-For **step 2**, we look at a best response for player 1 (strategy x) to a fixed player 2 (strategy y) and have:
+For **step 2**, we look at a best response for Player 1 (strategy x) to a fixed Player 2 (strategy y) and have:

 $$ \max_{x} x^T(Ay) $$
 $$ \text{Such that: } x^TE^T = e^T, x \geq 0 $$

+Note that now Player 1 is trying to maximize this equation and Player 2 is trying to minimize this same thing.

-For the final step, we can combine the above 2 parts and now allow for $$ x $$ and $$ y $$ to no longer be fixed.
+For **step 3**, we can combine the above 2 parts and now allow for $$ x $$ and $$ y $$ to no longer be fixed, which leads to the below minimax equation.
+In 2-player zero-sum games, the minimax solution is the same as the Nash equilibrium solution.
+We call this minimax because each player minimizes the maximum payoff possible for the other -- since the game is zero-sum, they also minimize their own maximum loss (maximizing their minimum payoff).
+This is also why the Nash equilibrium strategy in poker can be thought of as a "defensive" strategy, since by minimizing the maximum loss, we aren't trying to maximally exploit.

 $$ \min_{y} \max_{x} [x^TAy] $$

 $$ \text{Such that: } x^TE^T = e^T, x \geq 0, Fy = f, y \geq 0 $$

-We can solve this with linear programming, but there is a much nicer way to do this!
+We can solve this with linear programming, but this would involve a huge payoff matrix $$A$$ and length 64 strategy vectors for each player.
+There is a much more efficient way!

 ## Solving by Simplifying the Matrix

 Kuhn Poker is the most basic poker game possible and requires solving a $$ 64 \text{x} 64 $$ matrix.
-While this is feasible, any reasonably sized poker game would blow up the matrix size!
+While this is feasible, any reasonably sized poker game would blow up the matrix size.

 We can improve on this form by considering the structure of the game tree.
 Rather than just saying that the constraints on the $$ x $$ and $$ y $$ matrices are that they must sum to 1, we can redefine these conditions according to the structure of the game tree.

+### Simplified Matrices for Player 1 with Behavioral Strategies
-Previously we defined $$ E = F = \text{Vectors of } 1 $$.
+Previously we defined $$ E = F = \text{Vectors of } 1 $$, the most basic constraint that all probabilities have to sum to 1.

 However, we know that some strategic decisions can only be made after certain other decisions have already been made.
-For example, Player 2's actions after a bet can only be made after Player 1 has first bet!
+For example, Player 2's actions after a Player 1 bet can only be made after Player 1 has first bet!

-Now we can redefine $$ E $$ as follows:
+Now we can redefine the $$ E $$ constraint as follows for Player 1:

 | Infoset/Strategies | 0  | A_b | A_p  | A_pb  | A_pp  | K_b  | K_p  | K_pb  | K_pp  | Q_b  | Q_p  | Q_pb  | Q_pp  |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|